There are simple things you and your family can do to stop the spread of infectious disease at home, school or in your workplace.

 Immunisation is a way of preventing infectious diseases.
 Immunisations are offered to babies, children and adults to protect against serious and preventable diseases.
 Find out more about getting immunised.

 It is important to ensure you are up to date with your immunisations.
 Check with your doctor or nurse to see if you have had all your immunisations.
-Are my immunisations up to date?
+Are your immunisations up to date?

 To read the list of free immunisations and the ages at which they’re recommended check the National Immunisation Schedule.